 He encourages us to take his words to heart, and you have got to know that these words are not merely the words of Solomon, the wisest man who ever lived, but God speaking through Solomon to His chosen people - to us!
 If we pay attention to these truths, we can live a good life, a satisfying life.
 These words will be a solid guide even if life becomes rich, abundant and wildly successful.
 That is what it means to run, and not stumble.

 What are the things which we are counseled to do that we might have this good life?
 First, Solomon says, "Take hold of instruction; do not let go.
 Guard her, for she is your life."
 He is not referring to just any instruction, mind you.
 Learning is good, but learning a trade, for example, is not going to make you stumble proof.
 The learning here is the moral instruction and the instruction in the faith to which God is drawing our attention.
 This is the kind of instruction that the world wants to have nothing to do with.
 This is what children - of all ages - object to at home and in church.
-This is what the secular experts call "whiteness" or white privilege when they assault common decency as some sort of racism.
-People don't mind learning, per sé, but they object to the idea of truth as truth, and to holiness in principle.
+This is what Rosie O'Donnell was reacting to when she said that radical Christianity was as threatening to America as radical Islam.
+People don't mind learning, per sé, they object to the truth as truth, and to holiness in principle.
 They don't want to hear that they are wicked, or that they have no automatic path to whatever good there might be in the next life, or that their conduct is sin.
 Since they do not place their trust in Jesus Christ, they do not want to hear that salvation is in Him alone.
-To them the idea of the free gift of eternal life by grace through faith in Jesus Christ alone is dangerous, because it threatens them and their eternity with whatever the other alternative might be – and whether they admit it or not, human nature is wired to understand what the alternative to salvation and "heaven" is, and that something is coming when all is said and done.
+To them, as to Rosie, the idea of the free gift of eternal life by grace through faith in Jesus Christ alone is dangerous, because it threatens them and their eternity with whatever the other alternative might be – and whether they admit it or not, human nature is wired to understand what the alternative to salvation and "heaven" is.

 This instruction in the faith is your life - eternal life - and yet it is also useful and effective and salutary - that's the old word for beneficial - salutary for daily life in the here and now.
 That is the substance of the other points of our text.
 Secondly, God warns us, "Do not enter the path of the wicked, And do not proceed in the way of evil men.
 Avoid it, do not pass by it; Turn away from it and pass on.
 For they cannot sleep unless they do evil; And they are robbed of sleep unless they make someone stumble.
 For they eat the bread of wickedness, And drink the wine of violence."

 God says, Avoid it.
 Do not even pass by it.
 Turn away from it, and keep moving.
-These words remind me of my Sunday School memory work - "My son, if sinners entice thee, consent thou not," (Prov.
-1:10) or "Flee youthful lusts," (2 Tim.
-2:22).
+These words remind me of my Sunday School memory work - "My son, if sinners entice thee, consent thou not" or "Flee youthful lusts".
 The way to avoid the paths of the wicked is to stay away, turn away to another direction when you see it in front of you, and run - physically - from temptation when it confronts you.
 Put space between you and the immediate cause of your temptation.

 The path of the wicked is also infectious.
 Once you go wrong, there is a powerful urge to drag others down with you.
 You cannot let good enough alone.
 "They are robbed of sleep unless they make someone stumble".
 You can see that in how false teachers want to destroy the churches from which they arise.
 How often haven't we heard the cry, "Why can't they just go somewhere else, where they agree with their false teachings"?
 This is apparently why.
 The path of evil compels one to seek recruits.
 Jesus said, "Enter by the narrow gate; for the gate is wide, and the way is broad that leads to destruction, and many are those who enter by it."

 It is, in fact, the path of faith.
 Proverbs doesn't say it explicitly, but then it would be foolish to expect to find the New Testament explicit in the Old.
 But even here, it is pretty clear.
-Solomon says, "Watch over your heart with all diligence, For from it flow the springs of life".
+Solomon speaks of His words and sayings as giving life and health.
+The real indication, however, is the last line of our text where he says, "Watch over your heart with all diligence, For from it flow the springs of life".
 The only other place where I remember hearing this language is John 7, where Jesus says, "He who believes in Me, as the Scripture said, ‘From his innermost being shall flow rivers of living water.'"

-The words which are life are the words which tell us about Jesus and teaches our hearts to believe, and through which the Holy Spirit creates in us that faith which receives all the riches of forgiveness and life for the sake of Jesus Christ.
+The words which are life, according to our text, are the words which tell us about Jesus and teach our hearts to believe, and through which the Holy Spirit creates in us that faith which receives all the riches of forgiveness and life for the sake of Jesus Christ.
 He places us on the path of the righteous by declaring us righteous and giving us life and salvation.
-We cannot choose this path, but we can choose to remain on it and flee from the paths of the wicked.
+We cannot choose this path, but once there, we can choose to remain on it and flee from the paths of the wicked.
 This is the instruction to which you are to cling and never let go.
 These word of God's love and grace are life and health to your body - both now and in eternity.

-Solomon speaks of directing us in the way of wisdom.
+Solomon speaks of directing us in the way of wisdom in the first verses of our text.
 Wisdom, as you know, is the proper application of knowledge.
 The proper application of the knowledge of the gospel is faith.
 Trust in the Lord.
 There are times when doing something else will seem wise and good.
 People around you will encourage you to step out, and be bold, and fit in, and run with them.
-The temptation may be subtle or it may be bold and blatant and compelling.
+The temptation may be subtle and it may be bold and blatant and compelling.
 The truth is, when you confront those moments of temptation, you are facing the moment of decision between two paths, the path on which Christ has placed you - His path, the path of the righteous - and the path of the wicked.
 Wisdom tells us to turn away from that second path, flee in another direction, refuse to enter - and to refuse to continue in the company of the wicked.

 In the Name of the Father, and of the Son, and of the Holy Ghost.